joshualylelovell/gitFit/readme.md

-# project-3

-# Team 1 Project 3 WDI 7: 'Fitness ToDo-ish app'
+# Team 1 Project 3 WDI 7: 'gitFit' (formerly Fitness ToDo-ish app)

-This is the ReadMe for the 'Fitness ToDo-ish app' under development by Team 1 from WDI 7 comprised of:
+This is the ReadMe for gitFit under development by Team 1 from WDI 7 comprised of:

 >* [J Lovell](https://github.com/joshualyle)
 * [B Murrah](https://github.com/airbr)